In Print Tidbits

 - Moon Knight Series

-Marvel, has appeared in his own and other Marvel series.
-Moon Knight,
+at Marvel, has appeared in his own and other Marvel series.
+Moon

-reformed mercenary Marc Spector, initially set up the identity of wealthy
+Knight, reformed mercenary Marc Spector, initially set up the

-Knight conferred with a group of informants he called the Shadow Cabinet.
+a group of informants he called the Shadow Cabinet.
+Moon

 Knight#39 came out in June 1992."